 Problems Caused by Nematodes on Cool-Season Turf

-Indemnify: Designed For Fast, Effective Nematode Control
+Fast, Effective Nematode Control

-Indemnify, developed by Envu, is a nematicide designed to effectively manage nematode populations in warm-season and cool-season turfgrasses.
+Indemnify, by Envu, is a nematicide designed to effectively manage nematode populations in warm-season and cool-season turfgrasses.
 It offers high efficacy, ease of application, and long-lasting protection.
 It works fast, providing season-long control of nematodes within one to four applications, depending on the severity of the pressure.

 How Indemnify Works